TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 ## Application Review Workflow

 The Front Office follows a structured process to ensure fair and accurate review of applications.
-Front Office Staff can access Applications via the left-hand menu item **TEF Front Office**.
+Front Office staff can access Applications via the left-hand menu item **TEF Front Office**.
 In addition, a notification informs a Front Office Agent about an application assignment.
 Front Office Agents can view Applications in a Kanban view, that shows the stage of the Application.
 ![Front Office Kanban View](img/front-office-kanban-view.png) Alternatively, the Applications can be viewed as list.
 ![Front Office List View](img/front-office-list-view.png)